 More recently, some authors have shown that the investment technology also matters in the Besley-Ghatak framework if an investing party is indispensable or if there are bargaining frictions between the government and the private party.

 ^"Public Ownership".
 Oxford Dictionaries.
+Archived from the original on January 26, 2018.
 Retrieved January 25, 2018.
 Ownership by the government of an asset, corporation, or industry.

 ^Tupper, Allan (February 7, 2006).
 "Public Ownership".
 The Canadian Encyclopedia.
 Historica Canada.
 Retrieved January 25, 2018. public ownership generally refers to enterprises, wholly or partially government owned, which sell goods and services at a price according to use.
 According to this definition, government-owned railways, airlines, and utilities are examples of public ownership, but hospitals, highways and public schools are not.